runnndmc/eloquent-js/program-structure.md

 **For Loops**

-similar to all other loops except, a for loop has all of the statements that are related to the state of the loop are grouped together and included in the statement after _for_
+similar to all other loops, a for loop has all of the statements that are related to the state of the loop are grouped together and included in the statement after _for_

 ex:
 ```